tyrannosaur/director.js/readme.md

+# director.js

-# director.js - a Javascript wrapper for Adobe Director
+A Javascript wrapper for Adobe Director

 This library attempts to wrap some of the inconsistencies and common pitfalls of ECMAScript in Adobe Director.
-New functionality is also provided, such as timers, wrapping of network requests and file i/o.
+New functionality is also provided, such as timers, wrapping of network requests, file i/o and JSON (via [Douglas Crockford's JSON library](https://github.com/douglascrockford/JSON-js/blob/master/json2.js))

 ## Requirements

-1. Adobe Director 11.5
+Adobe Director 11.5.
+That's it!
-1. A JSON implementation. `director.js` includes the [standard one](https://github.com/douglascrockford/JSON-js/blob/master/json2.js)

 ## Installation

-1. Save `director.js` as cast member 1 and set its type to "Movie Script"
+1. Save `director.js` as cast member 1
 1. Save the `json.js` and `cache.js` as additional cast members.
 1. (optional) Save any behaviors (under `behaviors`) as cast members.

-That's it!

 ## One huge caveat

 In order to avoid internal state corruption in Director, the following safeguard should surround all code using `director.js`: